jingwenYUst/jingwenYUst.github.io/_pages/about.md

 ======
 - *Jul/2024* : 🎉 Jiayi Yang (杨佳怡) and Yongqi Shi (施永祺) graduated from SUSTech and will be going to UTokyo and Duke University.
 They completed their final-year projects on loop closure verification with me.

 - *Jun/2024* : 🎉 A paper "GV-Bench: Benchmarking Local Feature Matching for Geometric Verification of Long-term Loop Closure Detection" is accepted to IROS 2024.
-Stay tuned for the code.
+[Arxiv](https://arxiv.org/abs/2407.11736), [Code](https://github.com/jarvisyjw/GV-Bench).

 - *Apr/2024* : 🎉 Our dataset [FusionPortableV2](https://arxiv.org/abs/2404.08563) is released on arxiv!
 Check out our [website](https://fusionportable.github.io/dataset/fusionportable_v2/) see how can FPV2 boost your research toward Generalized SLAM.